May 2026 Case Update

 Over $150,000,000 | 15% |

 The effect of the GCO is that the legal costs payable by group members to Maurice Blackburn cannot exceed 24.75% of any resolution sum, subject to any further orders by the Court.
-There may be also separate but smaller deductions such as costs arising from administering and distributing any settlement sum but any such costs will also have to be approved by the Court.
+There may be also separate but smaller deductions such as costs arising from administering and distributing any settlement sum but any such costs will also have to be approved by the Court as fair and reasonable.

 Hyundai and Kia have issued multiple recall notices identifying a defect in the Anti-Lock Braking System (ABS) in a significant number of popular vehicles.
-The defect arises due to a manufacturing error which causes the electronic circuit board in the ABS module to short circuit when exposed to moisture.
+The recall notices state that the defect arises due to a manufacturing error which causes the electronic circuit board in the ABS module to short circuit when exposed to moisture.
 This creates a risk of an engine compartment fire, irrespective of whether the vehicle is on or off.
 A vehicle fire may cause injury or death to vehicle occupants and bystanders, as well as property damage to homes or other nearby flammable structures and buildings.

 While the risk remains, vehicle owners must park their vehicles outside in an open space and away from houses, other buildings or materials which may be flammable, such as a garage or carport, to avoid the risk of a potential vehicle fire causing further damage or injury to occupants.
 Parking a vehicle outside may expose it to moisture, UV rays, extreme weather events and increase the risk of vandalisation or theft.
 Additionally, street parking may expose owners to additional parking charges, as well as higher insurance premiums.